facebookresearch/ParlAI/projects/beat_the_bot/README.md

 ## Messenger Link

-Send a message to <a href="https://www.facebook.com/Beat-The-Bot-212188996195556/">this page</a> to start playing Beat the Bot:
+Send a message to <a href="https://www.facebook.com/Beat-The-Bot-212188996195556/">this page</a> to start playing Beat the Bot!